chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: e2f204f6-4bed-4d92-aade-2b4a47b02e5d
 ```

-### Trigger faults by setting Byteman configuration files using command-line mode
+### Trigger faults by setting Byteman configuration files using the command-line mode

 You can set the fault rules in the Byteman rule configuration file, and then inject the faults by specifying the path of the configuration file using Chaosd.
 Regarding the Byteman rule configuration, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).